aaronburt/aaronburt/README.md

 I've been writing Java plugins for [Babblebot](https://github.com/babblebot-server).
 Creating useful ones that are currently in progress.
 I have already made several plugins, and there are more in development buts its matter of waiting for Ben to finish the main codebase before i can fully flesh them out.

-## Home.AaronBurt.co.uk

-I wanted a custom homepage for myself that didn't either have ads or required me to install a Extension, so i decided to build an ReactApp that has the technical capacity to be very module.

-- Built in React
-- Deployed using Cloudflare Pages via GIT

 ## API

 I needed a service that could perform server-side functions like authentication and external API requests with restricted user access.
 ApiAB fulfills this requirement by running a serverless environment with V8 Chrome code.
 To minimize cold starts, it uses a lean container (Stripped back Alpine Linux) and an aggressive caching layer to reduce origin contacts.